VoronDesign/VoronUsers/printer_mods/ScramblerUSA/QuickReleaseClips/README.md

 where xxx is the combined width of your panel and a foam tape.

+Also included are slightly shorter and slightly longer versions of the key:
+[a]_key_s2.stl - 0.2mm shorter
+[a]_key_s4.stl - 0.4mm shorter
+[a]_key_l2.stl - 0.2mm longer
+[a]_key_l4.stl - 0.4mm longer

+If your clip feels too loose - use the shorter key.
+If you clip is too tight (the key doesn't turn) - use the longer version.

-## Assembly
+## Assembly and installation

 Just press keys into the clips.
 Align keys with slots in aluminum extrusions, push the clip in and turn the keys 1/4 turn clockwise.
+Turn the keys 1/4 turn counter-clockwise to release.

 ![](./images/voron.jpg)